- Learn about Eos

 - Get Involved

-Objective: The APFED HOPE Pilot Grant was established to allow investigators from a variety of disciplines to initiate new projects relevant to eosinophilic disorders.
+Objective: The APFED HOPE Pilot Grant was established to allow investigators from a variety of disciplines to initiate new projects relevant to eosinophil-associated diseases (EADs).
 Successful applications will focus on the development of new ideas which are likely to lead to future external funding.

-Sponsor: American Partnership for Eosinophilic Disorders (APFED) - a non-profit advocacy organization for those living with eosinophilic esophagitis, eosinophilic gastroenteritis, eosinophilic colitis, Hypereosinophilic syndrome, Churg Strauss Syndrome and other eosinophil associated disorders.
+Sponsor: American Partnership for Eosinophilic Disorders (APFED) - a non-profit advocacy organization for those living with eosinophilic esophagitis, eosinophilic gastroenteritis, eosinophilic colitis, Hypereosinophilic syndrome, Churg Strauss Syndrome and other eosinophil-associated diseases.

 Amount: $50,000 one time annual grant.

 Funding: The grant may be used for the purchase of supplies and services directly related to the approved research endeavors.
 Funds may also be directed to the salaries of technical personnel and other direct expenses as necessary for the completion of the research project.
-Funds may not be used for institutional indirect costs or to acquire administrative or clerical support.
+Funds may not be used for institutional indirect costs or to acquire administrative or clerical support, or investigator salary.

 Eligibility: Applicants must be all of the following to be eligible for Pilot Grant:

-- MD, DO, Nursing Doctorate, PhD, or MD/PhD
+- MD, DO, Nursing Doctorate, PhD, or MD/PhD, instructor assistant or associate level

-- Full-time faculty as an instructor or assistant professor at a medical school in the US or abroad
+- Full-time faculty as an instructor or assistant professor at a medical school in the US or abroad, or a post-doc working in conjunction with a mentor meeting this requirement may apply.

 - At the time of application, candidates must be United States citizens or foreign nationals holding one of the following visa immigration statuses: permanent resident (Green Card), exchange visitor (J-1), temporary worker in a specialty occupation (H-1, H-1B), Canadian or Mexican citizen engaging in professional activities (TC or TN), or temporary worker with extraordinary abilities in the sciences (O-1).
 Non-citizens must submit a notarized copy of proof of possession of a Green Card or J-1, H-1, H-1B, TC, TN or O-1 visas.
 At the time of application and throughout the award, an applicant/recipient must be employed by a U.S. institution.

 Terms: The APFED HOPE Pilot Grant is designed to support the initiation of research that will be the basis of a larger research project within this subspecialty.
-Preference will be given to the applicant who presents a plan to generate and implement a career focused on research on eosinophilic disorders.
+Preference will be given to the applicant who presents a plan to generate and implement a career focused on research on eosinophil-associated diseases (EADs).

-Recipient must provide APFED Grant Committee reports on the progress of the research project at three, six and 9 months.
-These updates will be a one page summary of what has been completed, what is currently underway and what is next.
-This update will be emailed to the grant committee.
+Recipient must provide APFED Grant Committee reports on the progress of the research project at three, six and nine months.
+These updates will be a one-page summary of what has been completed, what is currently underway and what is next.
+This update will be emailed to the APFED Grant Committee.
 Recipient will also submit a final report at the end of the 12 months outlining project results and anticipated next steps.
 Preference in awarding grant will also be given to research projects that are most likely to generate results or data to report at the end of one year.

-Recipient must attend the APFED Annual Meeting and present project status and results.
+Recipient is encouraged to attend an APFED-sponsored conference and present project status and results.
 Research status and results will also be published in the APFED newsletter.

 Announcement of the grant recipient will be placed in publications at the discretion of the APFED Board of Directors.